DiegoLabate/Leebera-Project/README.md

 https://www.youtube.com/watch?v=LFNxyDjrpNE&t=23s

-We created a dedicated logo that you can found here
+We created also a dedicated logo "open source appliances" that you can found in this repository in vectorial format.

 First to throw away your washing machine, dishwater or your fridge, putting 70kg-80Kg of materials in the landfill, think twice and contact us!